 3D Printing 1 - Let's Build It!: 0.5 credits - Ever want to take design to the next level and make your creations come to life?
 In this course students will learn all about 3D design and learn to create in the third dimension using the 3D CAD program SketchUp.
-This is a handson class where students will mail out several materials to students for projects.
+This is a handson class where students will be sent materials for projects.
 Students design it, we print it, then mail individual designs directly to the student.
 Come explore the possibilities!
 Associated Pathways: Engineering, Architecture and Construction, Robotics.